ironirc/Spec2-Web-UI/README.md

 # Spec-PharoJS
 An attempt to use PharoJS as backend for Spec.
 Everything is still in a very experimental state with lots of dead code, ...
 More or less working: TextInput, NumericInput, Button, Table, BoxLayout.
+Take a look at SpPharoJsPresenter1 first to understand the behaviour a littlebit.
+It's really a cascade of random things I've been playing with.

 ```Smalltalk
 Metacello new